 Bali has hands down the largest amount of super cute cafés and food places, there are so many to choose from that it’s hard to make up your mind.
-For a guide to Bali, take a look at my Bali Guide here!
+For more additional guides to Bali, take a look at my Eat Breathe Bali Guide and check out my Essential Travel Tips for Bali!
 If you’re planning on visiting Ubud and Depensar, you’ll find that they’re quite far away so I have grouped the restaurants according to their proximity to these two cities!
 Restaurants are gorgeous and serve great food, so without further ado here is a roundup of my favourite places for food in Bali, enjoy!

 This insta-famous café is known for its beautiful pink walls (yes we love pink on insta haha), and more importantly its super cute smoothie bowls where they can spell out your name in delicious fresh mango slices.
 This café is a fully vegan joint and advocates kindness to nature, animals and each other, which is a pretty special and important message.
 The food is delicious, even for meat eater standards.
 Be sure to order a smoothie bowl as not only are they cute, they are so delicious and cooling on a hot day.
 Try to get there early or at non-peak times to score a table in front of the cute pink wall.
 Also if you ask nicely, they might retract their awning for you to get a nice natural light photo against the wall!